oalbacha/Polly/README.md

 ## My polls

-As a user, I have a tab for to viiew my own poll I have created
+As a user, I have a tab for to view my own poll I have created

 <img width="304" alt="image" src="https://user-images.githubusercontent.com/17005317/190024393-3d0db9cf-dd3d-47f9-be07-83bba4f1d027.png">